 Emotionally effective leadership undeniably makes a difference to your organization's bottom line.
-Many leaders aren't aware of how vital emotional intelligence is to their success and the significant impact developing it can have.
+Many leaders are unaware of how vital emotional intelligence is to their success and the significant impact developing it can have.

 “The most effective leaders are all alike in one crucial way…they all have a high degree of what has come to be known as emotional intelligence.” – Goleman, Harvard Business Review